stridecolossus/jove-blog/blog/part-2-triangle/pipeline.md

 ### Viewport

-The one fixed-function that __must__ always be configured is the _viewport pipeline stage_ which defines the drawing regions of the rasterizer:
+The first fixed-function that __must__ always be configured is the _viewport pipeline stage_ which defines the drawing regions of the rasterizer:

 ```java
 public class ViewportStageBuilder extends AbstractPipelineStageBuilder<VkPipelineViewportStateCreateInfo> {